amabdallah/FlowData/README.md

 through one data hub.**
 We want to be able to standardize how we keep our data.
 We also would like to be able to query our data for quick analysis."

+The ODM has successfully been used worldwide to organize time series data and there are several software tools that have been developed to load data, query, and visualize its selected data.
+So this is why I used ODM here.

 ### Data provided by Craig Miller and Dave Cole at Utah Division of Water Resources
 Here is the original folders of all the files: